Our dispute mediation service

 Any one of our members or a member of the public can lodge or make a complaint about the conduct or the service they have received from one of the members of our association.

 The mediation service (CCRC) is not available if the practitioner being complained about is not a member of the NZIDT.
+If this is the case we suggest you use this link from the Dental Council to explore your other options Dental Council complaints.

 The process and how our mediation service operates: